Hamburger

 Singapore

-Dividends paid by a Singapore resident company will be exempt from Singapore tax.
+Dividends paid by a Singapore resident company will be exempt from Singapore tax in the hands of the recipient.

-Subject to the relevant conditions being met, a Singapore tax resident company can enjoy tax exemption on its foreign-sourced dividend income that is received in Singapore.
+Subject to the relevant conditions being met, a Singapore tax resident company can enjoy tax exemption on its foreign-sourced dividends, foreign branch profits and foreign-sourced service income that is received in Singapore.

-If the conditions cannot be met, a concessionary income tax ruling may - in specified scenarios - be applied for, in which the Singapore tax authorities may, at their discretion, decide that foreign dividends received by the Singapore company will nonetheless be exempt.
+If the above conditions cannot be met, a tax exemption may – in specified scenarios – be applied for, in which the Singapore tax authorities may, at their discretion, decide that foreign dividends, foreign branch profits, foreign-sourced income received by a Singapore company and certain foreign-sourced income received by the trustees of Singapore REITs as well as certain foreign-sourced income received by listed Singapore entities from qualifying offshore infrastructure project/asset will nonetheless be exempt.

 South Africa